 In addition, both houses of Congress have actively considered legislation to reduce GHG emissions and many states have already taken legal measures to reduce GHG emissions, primarily through the development of GHG inventories, greenhouse gas permitting and/or regional GHG "cap and trade" programs.
-Most of these "cap and trade" programs work by requiring either major sources of emissions or major producers of fuels to acquire and surrender emission allowances, with the number of allowances available for purchase reduced each year until the overall GHG emission reduction goal is achieved.
-In the absence of new legislation, the EPA issued regulations that limit GHG emissions associated with our operations which will require us to incur costs to inventory and reduce GHG emissions associated with our operations and which could adversely affect demand for the oil and natural gas that we produce.
+Most of these "cap and trade" programs work by requiring either major sources of emissions or major producers of fuels to acquire and surrender emission allowances, with the number of allowances available for purchase reduced each year until the overall GHG emissions including those associated with our operations which will require us to incur costs to inventory and reduce GHG emissions associated with our operations.